SharePoint/sp-dev-docs/docs/schema/field-element-field-types-property-schema.md

 Represents a variable property of a custom field type that is set when a column based on the field type is created.

-> [!IMPORTANT]
-> This topic describes markup that was used in an obsolete method of rendering custom field type properties.
-It is provided solely to assist with the debugging of custom field type properties developed against earlier versions of SharePoint Foundation.
-For information about the recommended method, [Custom Field Type Property Rendering](http://msdn.microsoft.com/library/a959ad5b-6f3a-462c-80b9-e2d00bb0d62a%28Office.15%29.aspx).

 ```XML
 <Field
   Name="Text"